 When it comes to theft-related offenses, the defense depends on the facts and circumstances surrounding the crime.
 If you've got someone else's property, you have to be able to explain why you have that property.
 If you are taking things from the store and putting them into your purse, you are going to have to explain why you would do that.

 The Neighborhood Justice Program is something that gives certain offenders an opportunity to be able to avoid having a conviction on their record, not have to go to jail, and not have to suffer the consequences and the stigma that go along with a theft-related offense.

-What Is The Difference Between Burglary And Breaking & Entering In Los Angeles?
+Difference Between Burglary And Breaking & Entering

 There are two degrees of burglary.
 One of them is taking something from a commercial property or a car.
 The other is breaking into a residence.
 Someone's home is their castle; judges and prosecutors don't like people going into other people's homes.
 Breaking and entering is one of the elements of burglary.
 The other element is you have to intend to commit a felony.

 There is no such crime as breaking and entering in Los Angeles.
 The crime is burglary and one of the elements of the burglary that has to be proven by the prosecution at a jury trial is that you broke and entered into someone's home.

 First-degree burglary involves going into someone's home and is divided into two segments.
 One is going into someone's home when there is a person present there.
 That is considered a violent felony.
 It is a strike and likely a prison sentence.

 The other type of first-degree burglary is just a regular home burglary where someone breaks into someone's home, steals their property, and leaves.
 That person is either caught in the act, right after or many months later.
 It doesn't really matter, as long as they can prove the case, it's a first-degree burglary.
 That is also a strike and it is considered a serious felony.

 A second-degree burglary is breaking into a car or a retail business.
-Going into Macy's with the intent to steal and then taking something would be a burglary.
+Going into Macy's with the intent to steal and then taking something would be a burglary case.
 How do you know if they had the intent to steal?
 They are going to look at the circumstances of the case.
 If you go in with a pair of bolt cutters and you start cutting the security tags off clothes, you clearly had the intent to steal.

 For more information on Defenses To Theft Related Charges In LA, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.